jhaimecando27/jhaimecando27/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Linux related stuffs.
-- 🌱 I’m currently learning Computer Science.
+- 🌱 I’m currently studying under Computer Science.
 - ⚡ Fun fact: I use Arch Linux and I suck at it.